elw00d/consoleframework/readme.md

 Native dependencies
 --
-In Windows there are no native dependencies.
+For Windows there are no native dependencies required.
 But in Linux and Mac OS X environments you should prepare some native dependencies to be able to execute examples.
 Dependencies are:

 - libtermkey
 - libc